individual therapy

 Dr. Dena DiNardo phone consult prospective therapy client online relationship therapy

-The most transformative individual therapy happens with people who are hungry for change, growth, and evolution.
+The most transformative individual therapy happens when you’re hungry for change, growth, and evolution.

-Whether or not you’ve engaged in therapy before matters less than your willingness to put yourself out there, to connect with someone you can trust.
+Whether you’ve engaged in therapy before matters less than your willingness to put yourself out there and connect with someone you can trust.
 We work together to set the pace, identify the goals, and remain attentive to the therapeutic process, ensuring it is both comfortable and productive.

 Outstanding individual therapy balances stillness and movement; it is alive to the present, respectful of the past, and responsive to the future.